Megan Maton

 - AI for Software Engineering

-My recent work studied pseudo-tested statements, which are statements that are executed by a test case, yet if one of these statements is removed, the test cases continue to pass.
+My recent work studies the use of LLMs to perturb code descriptions using hazard analysis for guiding method level mutation testing.
+I am also interested in understanding pseudo-tested statements, which are statements that are executed by a test case, yet if one of these statements is removed, the test cases continue to pass.
 These areas highlight gaps in the test suites to developers, such as missing assertions and test cases.

 When I am not at the university, I enjoy volunteering with Girlguiding UK to run camps and events for young people.